IBM-Bluemix-Docs/containers/cs_firewall.md

 ## Allowing the cluster to access infrastructure resources and other services
 {: #firewall_outbound}

-Let your cluster access infrastructure resources and services from behind a firewall, such as for {{.site.data.keyword.containershort_notm}} regions, {{site.data.keyword.registrylong_notm}}, {{site.data.keyword.monitoringlong_notm}}, {{site.data.keyword.loganalysislong_notm}}, IBM Cloud infrastructure (SoftLayer) private IPs, and egress for persistent volume claims.
+Let your cluster access infrastructure resources and services from behind a firewall, such as for {{site.data.keyword.containershort_notm}} regions, {{site.data.keyword.registrylong_notm}}, {{site.data.keyword.monitoringlong_notm}}, {{site.data.keyword.loganalysislong_notm}}, IBM Cloud infrastructure (SoftLayer) private IPs, and egress for persistent volume claims.
 {:shortdesc}

   1. Note the public IP address for all your worker nodes in the cluster.